 Former MQM leader Ali Raza Abidi shot dead in Karachi's DHA

-Former Muttahida Qaumi Movement-Pakistan (MQM-P) leader and ex-MNA Syed Ali Raza Abidi has been shot dead in Karachi's DHA neighbourhood, Deputy Inspector General (DIG) South Javed Alam Odho told DawnNewsTV.
+Former Muttahida Qaumi Movement (MQM) leader and ex-MNA Syed Ali Raza Abidi was shot dead in Karachi's DHA neighbourhood on Tuesday evening, Deputy Inspector General (DIG) South Javed Alam Odho said.
 He was 46.

-Two unidentified assailants riding a motorcycle opened fire on Abidi's car on Khayaban-e-Ghazi street in DHA's Phase V, Station House Office Gizri Asad Mangi said.
+Two unidentified assailants riding a motorcycle opened fire on Abidi's car near his residence on Khayaban-e-Ghazi street in DHA's Phase V, according to Station House Office Gizri Asad Mangi.

-According to police, Abidi was alone in his car when he was shot near his residence.
-He sustained injuries and was taken to PNS Shifa hospital by his father, Akhlaq Abidi.
+Abidi was alone in his car when the attack took place and was taken to PNS Shifa hospital by his father, Akhlaq Abidi.

 The former MQM leader succumbed to his injuries during treatment, SSP South Pir Muhammad Shah said.

+A postmortem examination showed that Abidi sustained four bullet wounds — two on his chest, one on his neck and as many on his arm.

+See: 'One of MQM's brightest faces': Condolences pour in on Ali Raza Abidi's death

-Police and Rangers personnel have cordoned off the site of the attack and are collecting evidence.
+Police and Rangers personnel cordoned off the site of the attack and are collecting evidence.

-Sindh Inspector General of Police (IGP) Dr Syed Kaleem Imam has taken notice of the incident and sought a report from police authorities.
+Sindh Inspector General of Police (IGP) Dr Syed Kaleem Imam took notice of the incident and sought a report from police authorities.

-In September this year, Abidi had tendered in his resignation from the MQM-P's "basic membership" citing "personal reasons".
+In September this year, Abidi had tendered in his resignation from the MQM-Pakistan's "basic membership" citing "personal reasons".

 In Nov 2017, he had opposed then MQM-P chief Sattar and Pak Sarzameen Party (PSP) Chairman Mustafa Kamal's short-lived alliance, and even announced that he was resigning from his National Assembly seat as "this is not what I believed in and stood for".